jspenmar/SAND_features/README.md

 ## Models
 All models have been trained on a subset of the Kitti odometry sequence 00.
 We provide **G**lobal, **L**ocal and hierarchical (**GL**) models for features of dimensionality 3, 10 & 32.
-Models should be placed in "path/to/repo/models/" and can be loaded using torch.load()
+Models should be placed in "path/to/repo/ckpts/" and can be loaded using torch.load() or directly with Sand.from_ckpt

 3-D: &nbsp; [G](https://drive.google.com/file/d/1SGj2VHN78QaA5GWfOwxPbnj0M_-XgJwu/view?usp=sharing) --
 [L](https://drive.google.com/open?id=1Mjhx21n0h78CoE6zrmREhRDMVHXOLX62) --